The Way of being

 Being

-This section defines a framework for the understanding of the universe as it emerges in this work.
-The power of ‘being’, here, in contrast to some of its uses, is its neutrality and shallowness.
-The definition of ‘being’ below, says just that reality is what it is, which is to not say anything about reality at all.
-This allows the depth and foundation of ‘being’ of the work to emerge rather than to have it imposed.
+We set up a framework for the understanding of the universe as it emerges in this work.
+Here, in contrast to other uses, the definition of ‘being’, below, effectively says just that reality is what it is, which is to not say anything about the nature of reality at all.
+This non-prejudicial approach allows depth (foundation) and breadth of knowledge to emerge, rather than having a mistake view imposed.

 Possibility

-Here, (i) concepts of possibility are defined and (ii) the universe is shown to realize the most inclusive possibility.
+In this section, concepts of possibility are defined and the universe is shown to realize the most inclusive possibility.
+Doubt is entertained and addressed.

 Limitless being